 Capabilities of C++

-C++ is the programming language that can create operating systems such as Microsoft Windows.
+When it comes to Rust vs C++, C++ is the programming language that can create operating systems such as Microsoft Windows.
 Additionally, C++ produces the majority of market-breaking video games, making it the leading language for game development.

 To guarantee speed, C++ does not offer automatic garbage collectors.
 Despite sounding convenient (in a way that all of the garbage will be collected automatically), this feature frequently slows down programming languages such as C#.